Four Important SEO Steps for a Non-profit or Business

 Steps you can take to start ranking organically

 1: Set up your Google Business Page

-CLICK HERE to start to set up your Google Business page.
+Click Here to start setting up your Google Business page.
 Remember Google loves its own products.
 Consider your Google business page the same as any social media page, and handle it with as much care.
 You need to feed your Google page the same way you feed your other social media vehicles.

 - Upload photos of your non-profit or business.

-- Get your clients, patrons, employees to write reviews.
+- Get your clients, patrons, and employees to write reviews.